may-andro/portfolio_resume_flutter_app/README.md

-# my_CV
+# Clean Architecture in Flutter

-A Flutter application with offline first approach and design with consideration of clean architechure using BLOC pattern and RxDart.
+A Flutter application with offline first approach and design with consideration of clean architecture using BLOC pattern and RxDart.

 ## Concept Used
 BLOC Pattern